JKirchartz/jkirchartz.github.com/_posts/2021-05-16-your-culture-is-not-yours-alone.md

 - practices
 ---

-You're expanding - finally hiring a team - it's the big show now.
-You've got to project your vision and image on a whole new group of employees.<!--more--> You work hard brainstorming your company values, hours of meetings, days of discussion with core stakeholders, and finally you get a handful of things that define who You are as a Corporate Person.
-A list of words or concepts, about how fun and unique and valuable your business is, but like really good and meaningful ones, man!
+You worked hard brainstorming your company values, hours of meetings, days of discussion with core stakeholders, and finally you get a handful of things that define who You are as a Corporate Person.
+A list of words or concepts, about how fun and unique and valuable your business culture is!
 It's easy to pay lip service to these values, point at a sign on the wall, and say "This is what We are!" but [Do they do more than just sound nice?][1]
 Do those values actually lead to success?
-[Is your culture distinct from the culture outside your walls?][5]
+[Is your culture actually distinct from the culture outside your walls?][5]<!--more-->

 <div id="values"></div>

 You might say you value "Togetherness" or "Teamwork" but what do you mean?
 You're together in the same room, or under the same roof, or at least have the same person signing all your checks.
 You work together to achieve a common goal, but that's the nature of the job.
-But are you acting like a team?
-What's the use of working "together" if you don't communicate?
+Are you acting like a team?
+How do your communicate?
 Communication isn't just calling a meeting to recite sales numbers and give the latest roadmap update, it's a two-way street where every member of the team is offered a chance to participate, and individual contributions recognized.
-Nobody should be unable or afraid to question or dissent.
+Not only should everyone have a chance to speak, nobody should be unable or afraid to ask question or dissent &mdash; [nobody should be feel bullied or humiliated.][8]

 You may choose to value "Working Smart" or "Innovation," good.
 So does everyone else.
-Nobody wants a carbon copy, You need to bring your own special mojo to the table.
-But how are you smarter or more innovative?
+How are you smarter or more innovative?
 Are your human resources being supported to make smarter more innovative choices?

-If you haven't found what makes You special at least improve your processes, hone your marketing and sales chops, perfect the method behind making your core product, file down the sharp edges and reduce internal friction.
+What, exactly, is being done that makes You special?
+What are you doing to improve your processes, hone your marketing and sales chops, perfect the method behind making your core product, file down the sharp edges and reduce internal friction?
 Ambition isn't so much stress as it is trying harder and experiencing individual growth.
-When a team grows together it creates an indelible bond, can your on-boarding procedure replicate that?
+When a team grows together it creates a bond, can your on-boarding procedure replicate that?
 If you're doing the same exact thing you did two years ago and getting the similar results you're probably not growing and certainly not innovating.

 Try as you might to [dictate your culture][2] it's probably not going to work, you actually have to [live it.][3]
 Your company's culture is a conglomerate